Changing and Not Changing: Snow Country(YUKIGUNI) in the News

 The opening of Yuzawa

-After Yasunari Kawabata’s groundbreaking novel Snow Country was first published in English in 1956, it soon caught on all over the world, giving people a window into life in the small provincial town of Yuzawa.
+After Yasunari Kawabata’s groundbreaking novel Snow Country (YUKIGUNI in Japanese) was first published in English in 1956, it soon caught on all over the world, giving people a window into life in the small provincial town of Yuzawa.
 Afterward, journalists and reporters would occasionally report on it in international news.
 The Pulitzer prizewinning journalist Fox Butterfield came to Snow Country for an article in 1975 during a transformational period in Yuzawa’s history.
 The once sleepy onsen village had begun to give way to crowded ski slopes and high-rise resort hotels.
 Despite this, it was still a place where one could see geisha, including the (now retired) Matsuei, who was known for being the inspiration for the character of Komako, the love interest of Kawabata’s novel.

 This time was the beginning of the “ski mania” in Yuzawa that has continued to the present day (LINK): Back then it was estimated that over 400,000 winter revelers had come to visit the town of about 9,000 people over the past New Year’s holiday.
 Of course, Yuzawa still sees significant amounts of ski enthusiasts, with over 2 million visitors this winter, according to official town statistics.
 One thing that has unmistakably changed within these demographics is the number of visitors from overseas, with recent statistics pointing to nearly 15% percent of winter visitors to Yuzawa hailing from outside Japan, not including the ones that happen to live here!
 (LINK) Though there are no longer any onsen geisha to be seen around the town, many of the ryokan where they entertained are still standing, including the eco-lodge Takahan.
 Such ryokan are still in many ways a relaxing escape from the hustle and bustle of the slopes.
 Even now, Takahan prioritizes its onsen for physical and mental health, and the importance of a slow life.